juamarCas/HashFile/README.md

 This project is part of the technical test for "monitoreointeligente".</br>
 It is a Dbus service sunning as a systemd service in the background that calculates the checksum of a given file.

+for more information about the D-Bus API, check the [Documentation](https://github.com/juamarCas/HashFile/wiki/Documentation)

 ## Core files
 The main application script is located in the following directory:
 ```